daattali/daattali.github.io/_drafts/knitrs-best-hidden-gem-spin.md

 ## Stop knitting & start spinning - spin can help you write reports much faster and avoid repeating yourself

+Anyone who loves the idea of dynamic report generation with R is probably a big fan of [`knitr`](http://yihui.name/knitr/) and its flagship function - `knit`.
+But not many people seem to know about `knit`'s awesome cousin - `spin`.

 ### What is spin?

-In short - `knitr::spin` is similar to `knitr::knit` in that it takes as input a file with R code + formatting + text and produces a nice readable report, such as an HTML or markdown document.
+In short: `knitr::spin` is similar to `knitr::knit` in that it takes as input a file with R code + formatting + text and produces a nice readable report, such as an HTML or markdown document.
 The difference lies in the input: `spin` operates on R scripts (`.R`), while `knit` requires a literate programming file (`.Rmd`, `.Rnw`, etc.).
 This might not sound like a big deal, but it has some important advantages that I'll describe soon.

 *Disclaimer: I may have a simplistic and non-comprehensive view of spin and knit; knit certainly has many features that I've yet to explore.
 I'm also going to talk only about the Rmd/md formats and not about any Sweave/LaTeX/HTML for simplicity.*